We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for multiple health benefits: Green tea

 - Best for a calming effect: Ashwagandha tea

-Depression is a common mood disorder that can negatively affect how you feel, think and act, often causing a general loss of interest in things and a persistent feeling of sadness.
+Depression is a common mental health condition that can negatively affect how you feel, think, and act, often causing a general loss of interest in things and a persistent feeling of sadness.